Ghibran Vaibodha

 Ghibran Vaibodha (born 12 August 1980) formerly known as Mohammed Ghibran, is an Indian composer.
-He has composed music for Indian films, advertising films and television commercial jingles in different languages.
+He has composed music for Indian films, advertising films and television commercial jingles.

 Early life

 M. Ghibran was born on 12 August 1980, and raised in Coimbatore.
 When he was in the tenth grade, his family relocated to Chennai after his father suffered a severe loss in business.
 He had to discontinue studies and do several jobs to support his family.

 Ghibran said that he had developed an interest in music after he had seen Yanni perform on TV, when he was about eight or ten.
 He had enrolled into a music college, but had to drop out and instead attended keyboard classes and learnt keyboard part-time from Paul Augustine.
 He completed RSA Grade 8 in both piano and music theory through Trinity College London, and obtained a degree in classical composition and film scoring under Australian Composer Lindsay Vickery at the LASALLE College of the Arts, Singapore.
 He received an offer to compose music for animations as an in-house composer, and worked there for two years.
 In 2000, he set up his own studio and over the next six years composed for over 700 ads.

 In Singapore, he worked part-time composing music for media houses to meet his expenses.
 After completing his works, he worked for the Singapore wood and percussion instruments orchestra.
 He subsequently returned to India, but could not find many advertisements to work on there.